Nevada CCW Reciprocity Guide

 Understanding CCW laws in Nevada, which states’ CCW permits Nevada recognizes, and which states recognize Nevada CCW permits ensures visitors to Nevada know if their out-of-state CCW permit is valid and ensures Nevadans know whether their CCW permit is recognized by states they visit when traveling.

-Nevada recognizes CCW permits from 29 states as of March 2024.
+Nevada recognizes CCW permits from 28 states as of July 2024.
+This list is typically updated every July, so be sure to check back if you’re planning on traveling to Nevada after July 1st!
 The following state’s standard CCW permits are accepted without restrictions – if you hold a current CCW permit from one of these states, you may legally carry a concealed firearm in Nevada

 • Alaska